 1. Trim your item with a rotary cutter and rule, then zigzag round the edge.
 Don't zig zag into the corners as they tend to distort- I pivot around them.
+This stage is optional but it does keep the edges nice and neat.

-3. At one end of your binding, turn over the corner to make a right angle triangle and press
+3. At one end of your binding, turn over the corner to make a right angle triangle and press.

 6. You will need to mitre the corners.
 Not sure how?
 See my mitred corner's tutorial here!
 I attach the binding all the way round until I am within 3-6 inches of the where the binding began depending on the size of the object.
 Secure your last bit of stitching at this point.